MAPA tutorial

 June 8, 2025

-mapa: Functional Module Annotation for Pathway Analysis Results Using LLM
+MAPA: Functional Module Identification and Annotation for Pathway Analysis Results Using LLM

-mapa is a streamlined workflow for pathway-enrichment analysis and enrichment result interpretation that turns large omics datasets into clear biological insight.
+MAPA is a streamlined workflow for pathway-enrichment analysis and enrichment result interpretation that turns large omics datasets into clear biological insight.
+It is developed by the Shen Lab at Nanyang Technological University, Singapore.
 It:

-1. Detects enriched pathways from your data via over-representation analysis (ORA) or gene set enrichment analysis (GSEA).
+1. Pathway analysis: Detects enriched pathways from your data via over-representation analysis (ORA) or gene set enrichment analysis (GSEA).

-2. Clusters overlapping or functional-related pathways into functional modules, so every informative pathway—not just the “top 5 or 10”—contributes to the story.
+2. Functional module identification: Clusters overlapping or functional-related pathways into functional modules, so every informative pathway—not just the “top 5 or 10”—contributes to the story.

-3. Summarises each module with large-language models (LLM) (e.g., ChatGPT), linking the results to the latest findings in literature from PubMed.
+3. Functional module annotation: Summarises each module with large-language models (LLM) (e.g., ChatGPT), linking the results to the latest findings in literature from PubMed.

 The outcome is a fast, reproducible, and user-friendly pipeline that reduces redundancy and delivers biologically meaningful interpretations for enrichment results.